olitrussle/blog/_posts/2017-01-10-where-to-remortgage-saving-time-money.md

 For example if your property is worth £200,000, you bought it with a £40,000 deposit and you’ve already paid off £10,000 of your mortgage, you’re now borrowing £150,000.
 This means your LTV is 75%.

 ### Fixed vs. variable rates
 You can choose a mortgage with a fixed interest rate for predictable payments, or a mortgage with a variable interest rate if you’re happy for your payments to go up and down according to the financial markets.
+There’s more information about this in our article, [How To Remortgage](https://trussle.com/blog/how-to-remortgage-six-simple-steps).

 ### Two, three, five or 10 year fixed
 You can also choose how long you want your mortgage rate to be fixed for, with lenders offering two, three and five year fixed options, and some even offering 10.
 If you’re likely to sell your home in the next few years, going for a shorter fixed term may be the better option; if your mortgage is still fixed when you want to move, you may have to pay an early repayment charge.